The holidays are usually

 on windy, hilly roads.
 We set course for

 civilization.
-We need to make it to New Haven .
-We don’t even know how far away it is from
+We need to make it to New Haven New Haven

 We call our future son in